Does Wordfence Slow Down A WordPress Website?

 Wordfence has introduced a setting which allows you to lengthen the scanning duration 2-4x in order to reduce resource usage at any one point.
 We actually think this may be a good idea, although it is still not ideal to use server resources for scanning at all.

 Another popular recommendation is to install a speed plugin.
 We’d agree.
-In fact, a speed plugin such as Airlift can be considered an essential for WordPress sites.
+In fact, a speed plugin such as Airlift is an essential for WordPress sites.
 However, you should not have to install it to compensate for a slow security plugin.

 A speed plugin optimizes certain aspects of your site to make it faster without manual effort on your part.
 It has features like a CDN, caching, and minification of code and images.
 It cannot fix performance issues caused by security plugins using up server CPU to protect the site.